PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 11:13:49
+Last updated: 2024-04-06 11:14:22
-Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
-My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson
+Random Quote: I only have one rule.
+For every three 10's you bang, throw a bone to a 5.
+They're grateful and hard working and let's face it, sometimes you just want to lay there. - Barney Stinson